-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Fulton is shown as a purple triangle. (analysis methodology)
+Fulton is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Fulton sponsored bills primarily in these issue areas:

 Social Welfare (26%) Health (21%) Taxation (13%) Government Operations and Politics (11%) Foreign Trade and International Finance (9%) Labor and Employment (9%) Armed Forces and National Security (5%) Education (5%)

 Some of Fulton’s most recently sponsored bills include...

 - H.R.
 8206 (94th): A bill to amend the Railroad Unemployment Insurance Act to increase unemployment ...

 - H.R.
 7929 (94th): A bill relating to the deduction of interest on certain corporate indebtedness ...